 While the cheesecake cools, make the homemade salted caramel, according to directions.* Allow to cool in fridge until thick before using, at least one hour.

 When ready to serve the cheesecake, make the whipped cream.
-Beat the whipped cream in a stand mixer fit with the whisk attachment or by hand with whisk until medium soft peaks form–about 2 minutes in the stand mixer.
+Beat the heavy cream in a stand mixer fit with the whisk attachment or by hand with whisk until medium soft peaks form–about 2 minutes in the stand mixer.
 Spoon the whipped cream over the cheesecake and use the back of a spoon to make big peaks.
 Drizzle the caramel sauce over the whipped cream.
 Serve cold!

 Keywords: pumpkin cheesecake, caramel pumpkin cheesecake, fall cheesecake